saylordotorg/course_polsc303/Unit03.md

+---
+layout: default
+title: "POLSC303: Feminist Politics"
+course_description: "An introduction to feminist political thought, examining how feminists have reacted to and shaped conventional political theory.
+Discusses the 'waves' of feminism that have characterized feminist political theory and assesses the changing role of gender in contemporary public life."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Second Wave Feminism** <span id="3"></span> *Though the exact dates of the Second Wave of the feminist movement are disputed, most agree that it began in the 1960s and lasted through the